CANDLES-NLP/readme-nlp-classification/README.md

 <img src="img/cvscores.png" width="550"/>

 - Build a function that will take in the text of a README file, and tries to predict the programming language.

-# Hypotheses

-$H_1$ Python programmers have the most comprehensive documentation and therefore the longest readmes.

-$H_1$ The length of the README varies by programming language.

-$H_1$ Go programmers use the largest vocabulary as measured by the number of unique words.

 # Results